sandialabs/faodel/src/faodel-common/README_Common.md

-FAODEL-Common: Support Code for FAODEL
+Faodel-Common: Support Code for Faodel
 ======================================

-The common directory in FAODEL contains componentst that are used in different libraries in the FAODEL stack.
+The common directory in Faodel contains componentst that are used in different libraries in the Faodel stack.
 The main components of interest are:

-- **Data Types**: Common provides a few common data types that are used throughout FAODEL, including:
+- **Data Types**: Common provides a few common data types that are used throughout Faodel, including:
     - nodeid_t: Concise id for connecting to any node in the system
     - bucket_t: Hashed value of a string, used for data namespaces
     - ResourceURL: String for referencing different system resources
-    - DirectoryInfo: Provides a way to describe info about a FAODEL resource (eg, url and info, plus any members of this resource).
+    - DirectoryInfo: Provides a way to describe info about a Faodel resource (eg, url and info, plus any members of this resource).

 - **Configuration**: Configuration is a class for defining how to